ROCm/MIVisionX/README.md

 For the convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.

 **MIVisionX-Lite-setup.py** builds all the prerequisites required by MIVisionX.
 The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
-If directory option is not given, the script will install deps folder in the home directory(~/) by default, else in the user specified location.
+If the directory option is not given, the script will install the deps folder in the home directory(~/) by default, else in the user-specified location.

 ##### Prerequisites for running the script
 1. Ubuntu `16.04`/`18.04` or CentOS `7.5`/`7.6`